Gun laws in New Mexico: Constitutional provisions and state preemption

 New Mexico has state preemption of firearms laws, so local governments may not restrict the possession or use of firearms.
 However, local jurisdictions may restrict or ban the discharge of firearms within their boundaries.
 In 1986, Article 2, Section 6 of the state constitution was amended to say, "No law shall abridge the right of the citizen to keep and bear arms for security and defense, for lawful hunting and recreational use and for other lawful purposes, but nothing herein shall be held to permit the carrying of concealed weapons.
 No municipality or county shall regulate, in any way, an incident of the right to keep and bear arms."

 State gun laws do not pre-empt tribal laws on Native American reservations, which cover a significant portion of the state.
-The only exception to this is when one is traveling through the reservation on a state-owned highway (includes US and Interstate highways), in which case state firearms policies and protections under the federal Firearm Owners' Protection Act (FOPA) do apply.
+The only exception to this is when one is traveling through the reservation on a state-owned highway (includes US and Interstate highways) or county road, in which case state firearms policies and protections under the federal Firearm Owners' Protection Act (FOPA) do apply.
 While some tribes have established gun control policies that match New Mexico state law and honor New Mexico concealed carry permits, other tribes do not recognize any concealed carry permit regardless of where it was issued, and have far more restrictive gun control laws.
 Tribes with laws that do not match New Mexico state law have policies on open and concealed carry that vary from No-Issue to Shall-Issue, depending on the tribal nation.
 Some Native American reservations that do allow open or concealed carry (but do not honor the New Mexico Concealed Handgun License) typically have established their own permitting systems, where applications for concealed carry permits are processed and adjudicated by the respective tribal council or tribal police.
 Permits on such reservations may be available to the general public or limited to tribal members, depending on the tribal nation policies.
 A few tribes completely ban firearms carry of any kind, except by law enforcement.